manabie-com/mana-do/README.md

 - Don't worry if you can't complete the challenge in time.
 Just do your best in a mindful way.
 - If you can't fully complete the challenge, please note the completed features.
 - We'd like too see some descriptions about your PR.
+- Typescript is a plus point.
+So we hope you can spend your time on this
 ### Requirements

 #### Common (required for both positions)